 Discover the nocturnal world of wild kiwi with the Whakatāne Kiwi Trust in the Kiwi Capital of the World™, Whakatāne.
 Set out after dark on the self-guided Fairbrother Loop track or book a guided night walk.
 Listen for the call of kiwi who get quite chatty after dark, and discover all sorts of fascinating creepy-crawlies that come out at night.

-Relax in the peaceful bush setting of Ataahua Ruru Farm.
-Enjoy native bird song as you relax in your own lotus belle glamping tent.
+Relax in the peaceful bush setting and enjoy native bird song as you relax in your own lotus belle glamping tent or barn.

 Tāne-mahuta - God of the Forest experience - Te Urewera